linebender/druid/druid/examples/readme.md

 This shows some of the basics of druid.
 If you need a start of how to build an application with a text-box and some labels this is where to start.

 ## Hello_web
-Not working, browser is blank after going to http://localhost:8000?

 For more info and prerequistes see [druid/examples/hello_web/README.md](druid/examples/hello_web/README.md).
 ```
 cd druid/examples/hello_web